NakataRin/ReportIntegration/README.md

 # ReportIntegration
-saves reports of each player to your discord server
+Saves reports of each player to your discord server